crcn/tandem-old/README.md

 - To help make code the single source of truth for UI design (PSD, sketch, and other files should not be the single source of truth).
 This means coming up with a set of tools that designers feel comfortable with.
 - Cover _all_ UI cases of a web application.
 - To augment web development, not abstract it.
 This means that UI tools will always reflect HTML & CSS.
-- Reduce amount of tooling required to build a web application.
+- Reduce amount of tooling required to build a web UIs.
 Tandem should work out of the box, and without needing any configuration.
-- To integrate with developer tools, languages, and frameworks.
-Paperclip will be supported for starters, but other languages such as Vue, and Angular may be supported in the future.
+- To integrate with existing tools, languages, and frameworks.
+Tandem should work with your existing stack, not the other way around.
 - To reduce vendor lock-in.
 You shouldn't be stuck using Tandem.
-- To encourage developers & designers to work out of the same environment.
+- To create an environment where developers & designers can work out of the same environment.

 ### Tandem Non-goals

 - To build tooling that allows non-programmers (or people that don't want to) to build web components.
 Tandem's user experience will always be for designers, and developers.

 - To be _completely_ visual.
 Tandem will never hide code from you.
 - To replace writing code by hand.
 Tandem will only cover UI, and simple logic (dynamic text, repeated elements, and conditional elements).
 - To replace web debugging tools such as Chrome's web inspector.
 Tandem be designed to compliment those tools.